dsanson/argmap/README.markdown

 ### Output

-With one exception, `pandoc-argmap.lua` replaces each embedded `YAML` map with a TikZ generated image of the map, linked to a generated MindMup map uploaded to Google Drive.
+With one exception, `pandoc-argmap.lua` replaces each embedded `YAML` map with a TikZ generated image of the map, generates a MindMup map and uploads it to Google Drive, and links the image to the MindMup url.

 Here is the exception: if your output format is `markdown` and the map has the attribute "tidy" set to "true",